A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: UniVF: A Unified Video Fusion Framework

 \section{UniVF: A Unified Video Fusion Framework}

-\bfsection{Overview} Given a pair of video sequences $\mathcal{V}_1 = \{I^1_t\}_{t=1}^T$ and $\mathcal{V}_2 = \{I^2_t\}_{t=1}^T$, where $T$ is the total number of frames, the goal of video fusion is to generate a fused video $\mathcal{V}_F = \{I^F_t\}_{t=1}^T$ that integrates complementary information from both input videos.
-In this section, we introduce our \textit{Unified Video Fusion framework}, \textbf{UniVF}, and describe how it utilizes spatial information within each frame and temporal dependencies between adjacent frames to produce temporally coherent fused videos.
+\bfsection{Overview} Given a pair of video sequences $\mathcal{V}_1 = \{I^1_t\}_{t=1}^T$ and $\mathcal{V}_2 = \{I^2_t\}_{t=1}^T$, where $T$ is the total number of frames, the goal of video fusion is to generate a fused video $\mathcal{V}_F = \{I^F_t\}_{t=1}^T$ that integrates complementary information from both inputs.
+In the following, we introduce our \textit{Unified Video Fusion framework}, \textbf{UniVF}, and describe how it utilizes spatial information within each frame and temporal dependencies between adjacent frames to produce temporally coherent fused videos.